Detective Conan: The Raven Chaser: Release

 This film was released for free, available to view for one week, on TMS Entertainment's English YouTube channel as part of the "Detective Conan: Cinema Saturdays" promotion, on August 2, 2025, with English subtitles.
 It was the first time this film had ever been officially premiered in North America.

-Reception
+Awards

 The Blu-ray Disc release was awarded the Best Interactivity Award by Digital Entertainment Group Japan.